 In cooperation with Tierklinik Lüsche

-This three-day course focusing on head disorders of the horse will provide participants with an in-depth overview of surgical approaches, techniques and outcomes for the most usual developmental and traumatic injuries.
+This three-day course focusing on head disorders of the horse will provide up to twelve participants with an in-depth overview of surgical approaches, techniques and outcomes for the most usual developmental and traumatic injuries.
 The course is designed around practical wet-labs covering the techniques thought during the theoretical sessions.
 The German Academy for Continuous Veterinary Education (ATF) credits this course with 20 hours.

 At the end of the course participants are expected to be able to